buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcTrimmedCurve.md

 Figure 1 shows the four arcs (dashed blue and green lines with arrow showing different orientations) that can be defined by the same _BasisCurve_ (of type _IfcCircle_) and the same trimming points (given by Cartesian points and parameter values) by using different assignments to _Trim1_ and _Trim2_ and _SenseAgreement_.

-> NOTE&nbsp; Since the _BasisCurve_ is closed (type _IfcCircle_), the exception of the informal proposition IP3 applies, i.e. the sense flag is not required to be consistent with the parameter values of _Trim1_ and _Trim1_, so the rule (sense = parameter 1 &lt; parameter 2) may not be fulfilled.
+> NOTE&nbsp; Since the _BasisCurve_ is closed (type _IfcCircle_), the exception of the informal proposition IP3 applies, i.e. the sense flag is not required to be consistent with the parameter values of _Trim1_ and _Trim1_, so the rule (sense = parameter 1 < parameter 2) may not be fulfilled.

 { .extDef}
 > NOTE Definition according to ISO/CD 10303-42:1992